-It can definitely be a hard pill to swallow if people see what you’ve seen and still decide to make it a part of their lives, but I was there too, and everyone has different triggers, and different values.
-There are such strong holds gripping us about the reasons we eat meat & dairy, things that go all the way back to our childhood, the culture we were exposed to, the ads we watched on TV.
-It’s very difficult to say, ‘alright, I’m going to turn by back on all of those things, and adopt a new way of life’.
+It can be a hard pill to swallow if people see what you’ve seen and still decide to make it a part of their lives, but I was there too, and everyone has different triggers, and different values.
+Such strongholds are gripping us about the reasons we eat meat & dairy, things that go all the way back to our childhood, the culture we were exposed to, the ads we watched on TV.
+It’s tough to say, ‘alright, I’m going to turn my back on all of those things, and adopt a new way of life’.
 It’s a very personal choice in my view.

 After watching your after work routine video it’s clear that you value mindfulness.
 Has it always been this way?
 If not, where did your journey of mindfulness begin?

-When I was younger I know that my mom was into meditation and yoga and would bring me into it when she could.
-We’d meditate together on a regular bases for periods of time, mostly to treat my eyes.
-I was seeing an alternative eye specialist because I’ve had really poor eyesight from a young age, and they wanted to try something different with me.
+When I was younger, I know that my mom was into meditation and yoga and would bring me into it when she could.
+We’d meditate together on regular bases for periods of time, mostly to treat my eyes.
+I was seeing an alternative eye specialist because I’ve had poor eyesight from a young age, and they wanted to try something different with me.

 The meditations were a type of eye exercise aimed at relaxing the muscles around your eyes, so we’d listen to guided meditations while ‘palming’ (cupping our hands over our eyes).
 I think that was kind of like an opening for me, but I forgot all about it through most of my adult life.
 I got back into it around the same time I decided to go vegan.
-I felt really aligned and fulfilled and it awoke something in me spiritually speaking.
-I got hungry for more soul searching, self-growth and alignment with a higher self.
+I felt aligned and fulfilled, and it awoke something in me spiritually speaking.
+I got hungry for more soul-searching, self-growth and alignment with a higher self.

-Coincidentally or not, my best friend got into mindfulness, and got her certification for mindfulness meditation.
-So she invited me to sit in on one of her class series, and I totally fell in love.
-Not only was she an amazing teacher, but it united principles of meditation, relaxation, self-awareness and growth for me.
-It made me feel like I could listen to my thoughts and emotions rather than feeling enslaved by them, and doing it daily for an extended period of time started to show itself in my daily attitudes, approaches to things and people, especially conflict.
-I was hooked, and now I definitely try to make it a daily practice and ritual.
-Whether it’s her or someone else’s guided meditations, or Headspace—which I’m really into now, it’s become important to me to tune in that way as often as I can.
+Coincidentally or not, my best friend got into mindfulness and got her certification for mindfulness meditation.
+So she invited me to sit in on one of her class series, and I fell in love.
+Not only was she a fantastic teacher, but it united principles of meditation, relaxation, self-awareness and growth for me.
+It made me feel like I could listen to my thoughts and emotions rather than feeling enslaved by them, and doing it daily for an extended period started to show itself in my daily attitudes, approaches to things and people, especially conflict.
+I was hooked, and now I definitely try to make it a regular practice and ritual.
+Whether it’s, her or someone else’s guided meditations, or Headspace—which I’m really into now, it’s become important to me to tune in that way as often as I can.